krislamo/pup-tests/README.md

 Vagrant will create at least two virtual machines and provision a puppet client-server architecture using Ansible code from the /setup/ folder.
-You will want to login to client:
+You will want to login to the puppet master:

+`vagrant ssh master`

+Sign the client's certificate and logout:

+`sudo puppet cert sign webserver`

+`exit`

+Now login to the webserver and provision the machine:

 `vagrant ssh webserv`

-After logging into the puppet client, provision the machine:

 `sudo puppet agent -t`